AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/recaptacha-forms.md

     >  You can retrieve the reCAPTCHA keys from the [Google reCAPTCHA Admin Console](https://www.google.com/recaptcha/admin).

 1. Save the spreadsheet.

-#### Preview the form using the AEM sidekick

-Use [AEM Sidekick](https://www.aem.live/developer/tutorial#preview-and-publish-your-content) to preview and publish the sheet.
+1. Use [AEM Sidekick](https://www.aem.live/developer/tutorial#preview-and-publish-your-content) to preview and publish the sheet.

 After adding new row in the form definition, a reCAPTCHA badge appears at the bottom-right corner of the form.
 This ensures that the form is now protected from fraudulent activities, spam, and misuse.